 If you have knowledge or experience in web design, you can offer your services to clients and build your own business as a web designer.

-If you enjoy spending time with four-legged friends, you can start a business that just offers dog walking services to pet owners who don’t have enough time to walk theirs regularly.
+If you enjoy spending time with four-legged friends, you can start a business as a dog walker.
+Offer services to pet owners who don’t have enough time to walk their dogs regularly.

-Starting a food service business can be pretty involved for a beginner.
-But if you enjoy making food and want to build your first business around it, you can start a baking business where you sell specific items or custom creations for events out of your home kitchen.
+Starting a food service business is one of the small business ideas that can be pretty involved for a beginner.
+But if you enjoy making food and want to build your first business around it, you can start a baking business.
+As a baker, you can sell products or custom creations for events out of your home kitchen.

 For those who have some strong organizational and communication skills, you can build up a client base and start a business planning weddings or various other events.